'Lamps being lit where bullets were fired': Yogi hits out at Oppn after opening Deepotsav in Ayodhya | Politics

 - India

-Uttar Pradesh Chief Minister Yogi Adityanath on Sunday hit out at the opposition parties for their stance on the Ram Janmabhoomi movement, and said now lamps are being lit where bullets were once fired.
+Uttar Pradesh Chief Minister Yogi Adityanath on Sunday hit out at the opposition parties over their stance on the Ram Janmabhoomi movement, and said now "lamps are being lit where bullets were once fired".

 "During the Ram Janmabhoomi movement in this very Ayodhya, Congress said Ram is a myth, while the Samajwadi Party fired bullets at Ram devotees," he alleged.